An Update on the ISCHEMIA Trial

 - Shaw LJ, Cerqueira MD, Brooks MM, et al. Impact of left ventricular function and the extent of ischemia and scar by stress myocardial perfusion imaging on prognosis and therapeutic risk reduction in diabetic patients with coronary artery disease: results from the Bypass Angioplasty Revascularization Investigation 2 Diabetes (BARI 2D) trial.
 J Nucl Cardiol 2012;19:658-69.

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Chronic Angina
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Chronic Angina

 Keywords: Coronary Artery Disease, Coronary Angiography, Echocardiography, Stress, Exercise Test, Constriction, Pathologic, Drug Evaluation, Angiography, Glomerular Filtration Rate, Myocardial Ischemia, Percutaneous Coronary Intervention, Angina Pectoris, Electrocardiography, Magnetic Resonance Spectroscopy, Myocardium, Diagnostic Imaging, Angina, Stable